mathew-luong/mathew-luong/README.md

 #### **I'm Mathew**.

-↳ Full Stack Developer
+↳ 👨‍💻 Full Stack Developer

-↳ Computer Science Graduate from the University of Calgary
+↳ 🎓 Computer Science Graduate from the University of Calgary

-↳ My favourite technologies are React, Next.js, Python, TypeScript and TailwindCSS
+↳ 💡 My favourite technologies are React, Next.js, Python, TypeScript and TailwindCSS

 ↳ Check out my portfolio **[here](https://mathew-luong.github.io/)**

 ##
+🤝 Let's connect and collaborate.
 Feel free to [email me](mailto:mathewluong7@gmail.com) or reach out to me on [LinkedIn](https://www.linkedin.com/in/mathew-luong/)!
 <!--
 **mathew-luong/mathew-luong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.